 There is a possibility that you'll experience side effects of too much probiotics if you overdo it, and if you do, you should stop taking them.
 This is more common with probiotics in supplemental form than it is with fermented foods.
 Side effects may range from mild to severe and most commonly include loose stools (diarrhea), bloating or gas.
 Taking probiotics at the end of a meal instead of before one may help to reduce these symptoms.

 Although side effects of probiotics are usually mild and resolve themselves pretty quickly, people with underlying or unknown health conditions may be at heightened risk of adverse effects.
 According to the National Center For Complementary and Alternative Medicine, probiotic use could lead to infection in those with serious medical issues or compromised immune systems.

 Taking too many probiotics can also lead to over-stimulation of the immune system and the transfer of antibiotic-resistant genes.
 In other words, it's possible that taking probiotics could make you resistant to some antibiotics in the future.

 If you don't feel well after taking probiotics, then you should stop taking them until you figure out what's going on.
 You should also stop taking probiotics if you have a weakened immune system or an underlying health condition and you haven't gotten the green light from your doctor that it's OK to include them in your daily diet.

 Read more: 10 Prebiotic Foods to Add to Your Diet Today

 Forms of Probiotics

 Yogurt is a good source of probiotics and is commonly recommended for improving digestive health.
 Check labels to see if active or live bacterial cultures are listed, and avoid products that are high in sugar and fat.
-Non-fat Greek yogurt and goat's yogurt may be suitable selections.
-Other foods containing active cultures include fermented foods such as soy and miso
+Other food sources of probiotics include sauerkraut, kombucha, kimchi, kefir and pickles.